tecumsehcommunications/StarlinkViewer/client/README.md

 <h3>The /dev Directory</h3>
 <p>The /dev directory holds things we developers use that don't go into the final publication of the app.
 Among other things, it has a "brepl" script to run a browser repl, and a "build" script to compile the contents of the /src directory into the pub/js directory.
 Run these scripts from the root directory, e.g. ./dev/build.</p>

-<p>What I usually do, when I am writing code for the Client, is I first start a browser repl, as described <a href="">here</a>.
+<p>What I usually do, when I am writing code for the Client, is I first start a browser repl, as described <a href="https://github.com/tecumsehcommunications/StarlinkViewer/tree/master/repls#the-client-browser-repl">here</a>.
 Then I open either the scratch-paper file found in /dev/scratch.cljs or a source file found in /src into an Emacs buffer and go to work.
 Once I am satisfied with how the code works in the repl, I run /dev/build which compiles everything in /src into /pub/js for the browser to load with the page.</p>

 <h3>The /pub Directory </h3>
 <p>The /pub directory is for what gets picked-up by the Server and published to the web.
 The /img and /svg sub-directories are for files created on those formats.
 I like to keep the two formats separate as they are handled very differently by the web browser.
 Files in the /img directory tend to find their way through Gimp, which is a great tool for working with bitmap files.
-Files in the /svg directory tend to come through Inkscape, which is a great tool for working with SVG (note: save your inkscape files using the "plain" svg option to create web-effecient versions).</p>
+Files in the /svg directory tend to come through Inkscape, which is a great tool for working with SVG (note: save your inkscape files using the "plain" svg option to create web-efficient versions).</p>

 <p>Thanks to the excellent folks working in the Gimp and Inkscape development communities for their great work.</p>

 The /pub/scenes directory is where we put the .gltf scenes we build in blender from within the Desktop side of this project.
-For more detail on how Blender is integrated at this level look <a href="">here</a>.</p>
+For more detail on how Blender is integrated at this level look <a href="https://github.com/tecumsehcommunications/StarlinkViewer/blob/master/desktop/README.md">here</a>.</p>

 <h4>Using LiveReload</h4>